2022 Russian invasion of Ukraine: Russian military buildup and demands

+Several Western political analysts suggested Russia knew that its "unrealistic demands" would be rejected, which would give it a pretext to invade.
+Political scientists Michael McFaul and Robert Person said Russia's occupation of Crimea and the Donbas since 2014 had already blocked Ukraine's NATO membership, suggesting that Putin's real aim was to subjugate Ukraine.

+NATO offered to negotiate some of Russia's demands and to improve military transparency, as long as Russia stopped its troop buildup.
+The alliance rejected Russia's demand to keep Ukraine out of NATO forever, pointing out that Russia had signed agreements affirming the right of Ukraine and other countries to join alliances.
+The US proposed that itself and Russia sign an agreement not to station missiles or troops in Ukraine.
+Putin replied that Russia's demands had been "ignored", and the Russian troop buildup continued.

 Western leaders vowed that heavy sanctions would be imposed should Putin choose to invade rather than to negotiate.
-French president Emmanuel Macron and German Chancellor Olaf Scholz met Putin in February 2022 to dissuade him from an invasion.
+French president Emmanuel Macron and German Chancellor Olaf Scholz met Putin in February 2022 to dissuade him from invading.
 According to Scholz, Putin told him that Ukraine should not be an independent state.
 Scholz told Ukrainian president Volodymyr Zelenskyy to declare Ukraine a neutral country and renounce its aspirations to join NATO.
-Zelenskyy replied that Putin could not be trusted to abide by such a settlement.
+Zelenskyy said Putin had broken agreements and could not be trusted to respect Ukrainian neutrality.
 Ukraine had been a neutral country in 2014 when Russia occupied Crimea and invaded the Donbas.

-On 19 February, Zelenskyy made a speech at the Munich Security Conference, calling for Western powers to drop their policy of "appeasement" towards Moscow and give a clear time-frame for when Ukraine could join NATO.
+On 19 February, Zelenskyy made a speech at the Munich Security Conference, calling for Western powers to end their "appeasement" of Putin and give a timeframe for when Ukraine could join NATO.
 Political analysts Taras Kuzio and Vladimir Socor agree that "when Russia made its decision to invade Ukraine, that country was more remote than ever not only from NATO membership but from any track that might lead to membership".